The advantages of projection painting

 However it is possible to save temporary layers as Photoshop files (and later load them) using the Save Texture As command.
 Although you should first take a look at the Freeze 3D View command:

-The Freeze 3D View command (which must be executed prior to creating and modifying any temporary layers) is located in the 3D view’s Edit menu.
-Selecting this command will open the dialog window pictured above.
-The Freeze 3D View command lets you freeze the current 3D view with the pixel resolution defined in the dialog window.
+In the BP-3D layout you will find the Freeze 3D View command, which will freeze the 3D view in the current perspective with the scale that was defined (the X and Y resolution displayed reflects the current view size in monitor pixels).
 The view will then be frozen until the Freeze 3D View command is executed again.
 This command can be useful if you want to edit a texture in Photoshop and subsequently reload it.

 Let's say you want to paint in Projection Painting mode using temporary layers in the Layer Manager.
-Before a layer is created, freezed the view with a resolution of 1000 x 1000 pixels.
+Before a layer is created, freezed the view.
+When working with higher texture resolutions (and smaller views), make sure to increase the scale factor.
+Otherwise you can end up painting with too low of a resolution in Photoshop.

 The .psd file can be loaded back into the still temporary layers in Cinema 4D/BodyPaint 3D after it has been edited.
 To do so simply use the Merge Texture command (right-click on a layer: Texture / Merge Texture).
 This lets you switch textures seamlessly in Project Painting mode using Photoshop.